- Booster Gold

 It would be over a decade before Superman finally, if reluctantly, admitted that he accepted that Booster was a real hero, not just a glory-seeking thief.
 This grudging respect has encouraged Booster Gold to develop and mature into, if not a selfless hero, than at least a more considerate one.

-In addition to Superman himself, Booster has often interacted with Superman's extended family, including his cousin from Krypton Supergirl V, his son Jon Kent, and many members of his rogues gallery, including LEX LUTHOR, BRAINIAC, General Zod, Zod's wife Ursa, Zod's son Lor-Zod, and the Eradicators.
+In addition to Superman himself, Booster has often interacted with Superman's extended family, including his cousin from Krypton Supergirl V, his son Jon Kent, his dog Krypto, and many members of his rogues gallery, including LEX LUTHOR, BRAINIAC, General Zod, Zod's wife Ursa, Zod's son Lor-Zod, and the Eradicators.

 First Meeting with Booster Gold: Tales of the Sinestro Corps: Superman-Prime #1, 2007